-MEMBER STATE HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL ,IT, EE, PL COMMISSION PROPOSAL Drafting suggestions Comments digital services in the Union.
-(90) For that purpose, the Board should be able to adopt opinions, requests and recommendations addressed to Digital Services Coordinators or other competent national authorities.
+MEMBER STATE HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL, LU HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL ,IT, EE, PL, LU COMMISSION PROPOSAL Drafting suggestions Comments (90) For that purpose, the Board should be able to adopt opinions, requests and recommendations addressed to Digital Services Coordinators or other competent national authorities.
 While not legally binding, the decision to deviate therefrom should be properly explained and could be taken into account by the Commission in assessing the compliance of the Member State concerned with this Regulation.
-EL (Drafting): (90) For that purpose, the Board should be able to adopt opinions, requests and recommendations addressed to the sectoral authorities via the Digital Services Coordinators or other competent national authorities.
+(90) For that purpose, the Board should be able to adopt opinions, requests and recommendations addressed to the sectoral authorities via the Digital Services Coordinators or other competent national authorities.
 While not legally binding, the decision to deviate therefrom should be properly explained and could be taken into account by the Commission in assessing the compliance of the Member State concerned with this Regulation BE (Comments): We understand from the meeting discussions and the slides given by the Commission that the list of tasks of the Board is not exhaustive.
 Is this list left open through the words "in particular" in article 49.1 ? ("met name" in the Dutch version).
 Those words are not reflected in the French version of the text.
-Does it mean that the Board has the possibility to issue opinions at its own initiative and with regard to any topics, in addition to cases mentioned in the articles of this Regulation, dealing with the competences of the Board?
+Does it mean that the Board has the possibility to issue opinions at its own initiative and with regard to any topics, in addition to cases mentioned in the articles of this Regulation, dealing with the competences of the Board ?
 Could the COM explain what is meant exactly by the words "in accordance with this Regulation" (art.
 49.1 c) DE (Comments): In our view, legally binding resolutions of the Board should be considered.
-(91) The Board should bring together the representatives of the Digital Services Coordinators and possible other competent authorities under the chairmanship of the SE (Drafting): The Board should bring together the representatives of the Digital Services DE (Comments): Do the other Union bodies, offices, agencies and advisory groups include the consumer protection
+(91) The Board should bring together the SE (Drafting): DE (Comments): representatives of the Digital Services Coordinators and possible other competent authorities under the chairmanship of the Commission, with a view to ensuring an The Board should bring together the representatives of the Digital Services Coordinators and possible other competent Do the other Union bodies, offices, agencies and advisory groups include the consumer protection cooperation (CPC) network?
+If so, the drafting